 As the leaves turn brown and crispy while colder winds start to whip whitecaps towards your lakeside paradise, the changes in the weather should remind you it’s time to move your boat to its winter storage spot.
 You want to protect your investment as much as possible, which means winterizing your boat every year.
-This means getting the boat out of the water, cleaning off all of the muck, grime and algae, and then taking it to its winter home where it sits for the next few months.
+This means getting the boat out of the water, cleaning off all of the muck, grime and algae, and then taking it to its winter home where it sits for the next few months to avoid the snow and cold.
+Here are 3 boat winterizing tips you should be sure is on your checklist!

 Take your boat out of the water as soon as it becomes too cold for you to go boating.
 Most definitely get your boat away from the water before temperatures dip below freezing with regularity.
 Depending on where you live, this could be from early October into late November.